Post Award Changes to Sponsored Programs - Rebudgeting, Prior Approvals and University Expanded Authority Approval

 Funds that have been obligated by a funding agency for a particular project, or the document memorializing this transaction.

-Many federal agencies have delegated to the institution the authority to exercise certain prior approvals required for federal research grants through the expanded authorities designation.
+Many federal agencies have delegated to the institution the authority to exercise some prior approvals required for federal research grants through the expanded authorities designation.
 These include, but are not limited to, carryover of unobligated balances and up-to-12-month no-cost extension to the final budget period.

-The Office of Sponsored Programs officially interprets this policy.
+The Division of Sponsored Programs officially interprets this policy.
 This office is responsible for obtaining approval for any revisions as required by the policy Creating and Maintaining Policies and Procedures through the appropriate governance structures.
 Please direct policy questions to the associate vice president for sponsored programs.

 Policy Specifics and Procedures